kallisto-finance/kallisto-docs/docs/src/guide/how-to-use.md

 There are three scenarios where a swapping method is needed:

 1. When users makes deposits and the deposit token is not in the target pool
-2. When users withdraw, and the
+2. When users withdraw a token that is different than the one received from the Curve pool.
 3. When the vault switches from one pool to another

 Kallisto uses the [CurveFi SwapRoute](https://github.com/curvefi/curve-js#router-exchange)